 of skin cancer.
-You have an increased risk if you have had skin cancer before, have a family history of skin cancer, or have a weakened immune system.
+You have an increased risk if you have had skin cancer before, have a family history of skin cancer, or have a weak immune system.

 Your healthcare provider can check you for signs of skin cancer as part of your regular health exams.
 Or you can see a dermatologist.
 This is a doctor who specializes in diseases of the skin.
 The American Academy of Dermatology (AAD) also provides free skin exams at certain times of the year.
 Healthcare providers who are part of this